openvinotoolkit/open_model_zoo/models/public/ssd_resnet50_v1_fpn_coco/ssd_resnet50_v1_fpn_coco.md

 The `ssd_resnet50_v1_fpn_coco` model is a SSD FPN object detection architecture based on Resnet50.
 The model has been trained from the Common Objects in Context (COCO) image dataset.
 For details see the [repository](https://github.com/tensorflow/models/blob/master/research/object_detection) and [paper](https://arxiv.org/abs/1708.02002).

-The model input is a blob that consists of a single image of 1x3x640x640 in RGB order.

-The model output is a typical vector containing the tracked object data, as previously described.
-Note that the "class_id" data is now significant and should be used to determine the classification for any detected object.

 ## Example

 ## Specification